chrzaszcz/erlang_doctor/README.md

 - `max_depth` is the maximum depth of nested calls.
 You can use `#{max_depth => 1}`
    to see only the top-level call and the corresponding return.

 There are two additional function: `tr:range/1` and `tr:range/2`, which return only one range if it exists.
-It is possible to pass a `tr` record to `tr:range/1` as well.
+It is possible to pass a `tr` record or an index to `tr:range/1` as well.

 ### Calling function from a trace: `do`